Shrisk156/SEMEVAL6-GROUP-18/README.md

 The task supports NLP research in discourse analysis, fact-checking, and dialogue systems.
 It provides a standardized dataset and evaluation framework for political communication analysis at scale.

+More information can be found on the attached Research Paper.

 **Task Link:** [CLARITY SemEval 2026](https://konstantinosftw.github.io/CLARITY-SemEval-2026/)

 ## Team Members